 Add the tapioca pieces into the spice mixture and mix well.

-Sprinkle black Himalayan salt all over.
+Sprinkle turmeric powder and black Himalayan salt all over.

 Tear up the nori algae into pieces and spread into tapioca, and mix well.